 4. Authenticating with CAPIF: the API invoker authenticates itself over CAPIF-1/CAPIF-1e reference points, as specified in subclause 8.10 of this specification;

-5. Authorizing with CAPIF: the API invoker obtains service API authorization over CAPIF-1/CAPIF-1e reference points, as specified in subclause 8.11 of this specification;
+5. Authorizing with CAPIF: the API invoker obtains service API authorization over CAPIF-1/CAPIF-1e reference points, as specified in subclause 8.11 of this specification.
+In RNAA scenarios, the API invoker obtains service API authorization from the resource owner, as specified in clause 8.31;